 A Bacs Service User Number, a SUN, is your bank’s approval to process Bacs payments.
 Your SUN is a six digit number which is your identification in the Bacs payment system.

-In order to obtain a SUN you need to go through a lengthy application process.
 With a SUN you can then either sign up with your bank for Bacs, or you can use third party Bacs software such as Accesspay.

 In order to qualify for Bacs you need to apply for a Service User Number (SUN).
 This can be a lengthy application process and most banks charge a setup fee of £250+.
-They run a full due diligence on your business. and this may impact your ability to get credit with your bank.
+They run a full due diligence on your business and this may impact your ability to get credit with your bank.
 It is best to speak to your bank manager to get started with the application for a SUN.

 It is probably only worth using Bacs if you have over 500 employees and if you don’t mind slow payment times.